Welcome to Sky Manor Aero Estates

 The History of Sky Manor Aero Estates

-Sky Manor Aero Estateswas developed in the early 1950's by William K. "Bill" Blewett,a long-time veteran of the Park Rapids area and former owner of the "Vacationaire" resort on Island Lake.
+Sky Manor Aero Estateswas developed in the 1950's by Willard K. "Bill" Blewett and his wife Eliza Swan Blewett,long-time veterans of the Park Rapids area and former owners of the "Vacationaire Resort" on Island Lake.
 Being a licensed pilot himself, Bill enjoyed flying around the north country and visiting with friends and guests from all over the United States.
 He recognized the need for a private aircraft owner community like Sky Manor where people could build their own lake homes and have immediate access to their own private airstrip.
-On 190 acres of wooded land he owned across the lake from Vacationaire, Blewett began building his "Design for Living" dream in 1955 and filed the original survey of Sky Manor Aero Estates with Hubbard County in August of 1960.
+On 193 acres of wooded land he and Eliza owned across the lake from Vacationaire, Blewett began building his "Design for Living" dream in 1955 and filed the original survey of Sky Manor Aero Estates with Hubbard County in August of 1960.

 As shown in the nearby postcard, Blewett envisioned Sky Manor would expand to include an 18-hole golf course, beach area, and several additional taxiways.
 The caption on the back of the postcard reads, "Sky Manor Aero Estates.
 America's First Planned Aircraft Owner Community, where you taxi your plane right up to your door.
 Air Age, 'Design for Living' in Northern Minnesota's four-season vacation paradise.
 Fly-in lakeshore home sites.
 Expansion program includes 18 hole golf course with fly-in fairway home sites and lakeshore community beach."